stryker-mutator/stryker-js/packages/typescript/README.md

 ## Peer dependencies

-The `stryker-typescript` package is collection a plugins for `stryker` to enable `typescript` support.
+The `@stryker-mutator/typescript` package is collection a plugins for `stryker` to enable `typescript` support.
 As such, you should make sure you have the correct versions of its dependencies installed:

 * `typescript`
-* `stryker-api`
+* `@stryker-mutator/core`

-For the current versions, see the `peerDependencies` section in the [package.json](https://github.com/stryker-mutator/stryker/blob/master/packages/stryker-typescript/package.json).
+For the current versions, see the `peerDependencies` section in the [package.json](https://github.com/stryker-mutator/stryker/blob/master/packages/typescript/package.json).

 These are marked as `peerDependencies` so you get a warning during installation when the correct versions are not installed.

 ## Load the plugins

-In order to use one of the `stryker-typescript`'s plugins it must be loaded into Stryker.
+In order to use one of the `@stryker-mutator/typescript`'s plugins it must be loaded into Stryker.
 The easiest way to achieve this, is *not have a `plugins` section* in your config file.
 That way, all `node_modules` starting with `stryker-` will be loaded.

-If you do decide to choose specific modules, don't forget to add `'stryker-typescript'` to the list of plugins to load.
+If you do decide to choose specific modules, don't forget to add `'@stryker-mutator/typescript'` to the list of plugins to load.

 ## 3 Plugins